Sessions One

-Ministry of Sound Sessions One is a dance music compilation album and the first installment of the Australian Ministry of Sound "sessions" series which started back in 2004.
-There are total of 41 tracks spread across two discs.
-The discs were mixed by John Course and Mark Dynamix.
+Ministry of Sound Sessions One is a dance music compilation album and the first installment of the Ministry of Sound Australia's "Sessions" series which started in 2004.
+There are a total of 41 tracks spread throughout two compact discs within this album, which were mixed by John Course and Mark Dynamix.

-Sessions One finished 2004 at number two on the ARIA 2004 End-of-Year Dance Albums Chart.
+Sessions One was released in 2004 and came at number two on the ARIA 2004 End-of-Year Dance Albums Chart.